Nandamuri Kalyan Ram: Career

 In 2015, Ram starred in Pataas which turned out to be a blockbuster with positive reviews.
 For the first time, he produced a film without himself as the lead, titled Kick 2 under N.T.R.
 Arts.
 It stars Ravi Teja as a lead, and is directed by Surender Reddy, which turned out to be a flop at the box office.
 Ram's later release for 2015 featuring him as the lead was Sher opposite actress Sonal Chauhan.
 It was directed by Mallikarjun and was produced by Vijayalakshmi Pictures.

 In 2016, Ram produced and starred in Puri Jagannadh's Ism as an undercover journalist.
 In 2018, he acted the lead role in the film MLA and Naa Nuvve.
 In 2019, he played the role of his father Nandamuri Harikrishna in the films N.T.R: Kathanayakudu and N.T.R: Mahanayakudu.
 He then proceeded to star in K. V. Guhan's 118 along with Shalini Pandey and Nivetha Thomas.
 The film became a critical and commercial success.

 Ram's next release was the 2020 film Entha Manchivaadavuraa directed by Satish Vegesna of Sathamanam Bhavati fame.
 It is an official remake of the Gujarati-language film Oxygen.

+Ram stars in the 2023 film Devil: The British Secret Agent.